 In February 2010, the Department of Energy (DOE) conditionally offered Southern Company and its partners a total of $8.33 billion in taxpayer-backed loan guarantees to build two nuclear reactors in Georgia, but the award has yet to be finalized.
-According to documents obtained through the Freedom of Information Act, the Department of Energy and project partners have yet to reach an agreement on an appropriate credit subsidy cost for the loan guarantee.
-Southern Company and partners have now spent more than three years lobbying policymakers to craft a deal that heavily benefits them and exposes U.S. taxpayers to even greater risk.
+According to documents obtained through the Freedom of Information Act, the Department of Energy and project partners have struggled to reach an agreement on an appropriate credit subsidy cost for the loan guarantee.
+Southern Company and partners have now spent four years lobbying policymakers to craft a deal that heavily benefits them and exposes U.S. taxpayers to even greater risk.

 While Southern Company and its partners push for increasing reliance on taxpayers, the construction of Plant Vogtle reactors 3&4 has experienced substantial cost overruns and schedule delays.
 Subsequently, each of the project owners’ credit ratings has been downgraded or their credit outlook changed to ‘Negative’ by one of the top financial ratings agencies.

 If the loan guarantee is finalized, the subsidy would be provided through the same program that awarded more than $500 million to the now-defunct solar power company, Solyndra.

 In 2008, Southern Co. and its utility partners applied to receive a federal loan guarantee to construct two 1,100 MW Westinghouse AP1000 reactors (reactors 3&4) at Southern Co.’s Plant Vogtle near Waynesboro, Georgia.
 Southern Co. experienced massive cost overruns while constructing the first two reactors at the site in the 1980s.
 Original estimates for Vogtle reactors 1&2 were under $1 billion each, but final costs skyrocketed to nearly $9 billion.